albar965/littlenavmap-manual/src/en/FILES.rst

    .. code-block:: bash

-      open -a TextEdit $(find /private/var/folders/ -name abarthel-little_navmap.log 2>/dev/null).
+      open -a TextEdit $(find /private/var/folders/ -name abarthel-little_navmap.log 2>/dev/null)

-The *Little Navmap* keeps up to three log files and rotates these if the file size of 10 MB is exceeded.
-So you may find up to three logs:
+The *Little Navmap* keeps up to two log files and rotates these if the file size of 10 MB is exceeded.
+So you may find up to two log files ``abarthel-little_navmap.log`` and ``abarthel-little_navmap.log.1``.

-``abarthel-little_navmap.log``, ``abarthel-little_navmap.log.1`` and
-``abarthel-little_navmap.log.2``.

 Send the log file ``abarthel-little_navmap.log`` if you like to report an error.
-All three are needed in some cases but sending the first is often sufficient.
+All two are needed in some cases but sending the first is often sufficient.

 .. note::

-        Please compress the log file using ZIP when sending per email.
+        **Please compress log and other files before sending them by email.**

 .. _configuration: